Rick's Free Auto Repair Advice

 If you’ve got a stripped lug nut, I’ll show you a few ways to remove it.
 But first you have to determine whether your lug nut is capped or not.
 Capped lug nuts have a decorative chrome, black or other fancy color that’s fitted over the original lug nut to cover the threads of the wheel stud and provide a nicer look.

-Chrome capped lug nut
+How to identify a capped lug nut

-Remove stripped capped lug nut
+Remove a stripped capped lug nut

 If you strip a capped lug nut and you’ve used a metric socket, switch to the nearest size SAE socket to get a better fit (or vice versa).
-If that doesn’t work, get a hammer and small cold chisel to cut off the lug nut cap.
-Then use the sharp chisel
+If that doesn’t work, you can purchase half-size sockets designed just for this purpose.
+Most auto parts stores sell them.
+Get a 19.5mm socket or a 21.5mm socket and try that.

 blade to slice down the sides of the thin metal cap.
 Remove the cap and you’ll find a perfectly good lug nut with sharp corners.
 Find the right size socket and you’re back in business.